The College of Engineering, formerly known as the College of Engineering

-Bachelor of Science in Electronics and Communications Engineering,
+Bachelor of Science in Electronics and Communications Engineering, Bachelor

-Science in Mechanical Engineering.
+Engineering.
 This is to align with the standards set by the Technical Panel

 This was a significant year.
 The Institute was

 renamed College of Engineering and Architecture with the

-addition of another degree program leading to Bachelor of Science in Architecture.
+addition of another degree program leading to Bachelor of Science in

-Design Team headed by Dr. Masazumi
+A Basic Design Team headed by Dr. Masazumi

-Kumagai visited the University to discuss with University officials the project "Providing Equipment
+Kumagai visited the University to discuss with University officials the

-degree programs in Chemical, Sanitary, Mining and Geodetic
+as the proposed degree programs in Chemical, Sanitary, Mining and Geodetic

 Engr.
 Estelita Del Rosario was designated Acting Dean of